dd9jn/rfc4880bis/crypto-refresh.md

 This could cause resource exhaustion which itself could lead to it being terminated by the operating system.
 If the operating system would create a "crash report", that report could contain confidential information.

+An OpenPGP implementation SHOULD limit the number of layers of compression it is willing to decompress in a single message.

 # Implementation Considerations

 This section is a collection of comments to help an implementer, particularly with an eye to backward compatibility.